aerospike/kubernetes-operator/docs/Install-the-Operator-on-Kubernetes.md

 ### Method 1: Install the Operator Lifecycle Manager (OLM)

 We recommend using [Operator Lifecycle Manager (OLM)](https://olm.operatorframework.io/]) to run and manage the Aerospike Kubernetes Operator in production environments.
-OLM is the preferred way to manage Kubernetes operators in production.

 :::tip
 If you plan to use Helm charts to deploy Aerospike clusters, you will also need to [use Helm to install the Operator](install-operator-helm.md), instead.